Laser Safety Classifications

 The laser source within a laser marking or laser cutting machine cannot be monitored by the user visually or audibly without the use of special equipment.
 Therefore, there are specific safety classifications given to laser devices so that the degree of hazard can be understood and the risks mitigated to avoid accidents.

 All laser devices must be labelled to identify the level of laser safety hazard, called the laser safety class.

-There are 4 laser safety classes according to the degree of risk with Class 1 being the lowest risk and Class 4 being the highest risk.
-Within some of these classes are a number of sub-classes specific to the system configuration, in particular the laser wavelength and/or its AEL (Accessible Emission Limit) i.e. the degree of power emitted from the laser and the exposure time before it becomes hazardous
+There are 4 laser safety classes according to the degree of risk, Class 1 is the lowest risk and Class 4 is the highest.
+Within these classes are a number of sub-classes specific to the system configuration, in particular the laser wavelength and/or its AEL (Accessible Emission Limit) i.e. the degree of power emitted from the laser and the exposure time before it becomes hazardous.

 Class 1 defines the laser marking or laser cutting machine as being of the lowest risk.
 A Class 1 laser machine can be operated in almost any environment suitable for an electronic device and emits no harmful laser radiation whatsoever.

 To meet the requirements of Class 1 the laser hazard must be contained within a ‘light tight’ enclosure with all access panels being used for general operation interlocked and all service panels being secured with screws, or similar semi permanent fixings, so that opening of the service panels requires the use of a tool.

 When an interlocked access panel is open an indicator must show that the system has moved from Class 1 to Class 4 and power to the laser must be removed so as to prevent accidental operation.

 Class 2 & Class 3